 * BigNo: Marge belts one out when she finally snaps.

 * FanDisservice: Lampshaded, discussed in-universe when Bart laments sleeping over at Selma and Pattys' and Lisa replies "You think you know fear?
-Well I saw them naked!"
+Well I've seen them naked!"

 * GagBoobs: All Bart has to say when he spots Selma's large bra (the cup can cover his head)